-When you don’t eat breakfast in the morning, you’re not getting glucose, which can lead to these low blood sugar signs.
+Skipping breakfast means missing out on glucose, which can lead to these low blood sugar signs.

-Cortisol is a stress hormone who’s main job is to keep you going and keep you alive during times of stress.
+Cortisol, known as the stress hormone, plays a vital role in keeping you energized and alive during times of stress.
 One way it does this is by raising your blood sugar when it dips too low.

-It taps into your stored glucose, or glycogen, in your liver first.
-If you don’t have enough stored in your liver (which is very common for those with hypothyroidism), it will tap into muscle glycogen storage.
-It takes the glucose out and puts it in the blood to restore good blood sugar levels.
+It does so by first tapping into the stored glucose, or glycogen, in your liver.
+However, if your liver doesn’t have enough stored glycogen (which is very common for those with hypothyroidism, or low thyroid function), cortisol turns to muscle glycogen storage.
+It extracts glucose from the muscles and releases it into the blood to restore good blood sugar levels.

-So eating a balanced meal (carbs & protein included) is actually a form of stress relief.
+Eating a balanced meal is literally a form of stress relief.
 Pretty cool, huh?

 Provides You with Micronutrients

 The whole idea of intermittent fasting is to eat all of the calories you would normally eat within a shorter window of time.
-However, most people that skip breakfast end up eating fewer calories during the day.
-So, with that they’re also getting fewer vitamins & minerals.
+However, most people who skip breakfast end up eating fewer calories during the day, along with a decreased intake of vitamins & minerals.

 That can lead to low energy and a host of other problems.

 So, eating breakfast, and eating it soon after you wake up, is a big deal.
-It’s one small thing that can have a huge affect on your health and on your energy level.
+It’s one small thing that can have a huge effect on your health and your energy level.